- Search The Registry

 Roger A. Young

 The birth of Roger Arliner Young in 1899 is celebrated on this date.
 She was a Black Zoologist.
-Zoology is the biological discipline which involves the study of animals.
+Zoology is the biological discipline that involves the study of animals.

 Young was born in Clifton Forge, Virginia, and grew up in Burgettstown, Pennsylvania.
 In 1916, she entered Howard University.
-In 1921, she took her first science course, under Ernest Everett Just, Black biologist and head of the zoology department at Howard.
+In 1921, she took her first science course under Ernest Everett Just, a black biologist and head of the zoology department at Howard.
 Although her grades were poor, Professor Just started mentoring Young.
 She graduated with a bachelor's degree in 1923.
-Her relationship with Just improved her skills and he continued working with her.
+Her relationship with Just improved her skills, and he continued working with her.

 "Roger Arliner Young: Scientist."

 Sage: A Scholarly Journal of Black Women.
 1989